Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 If you were enrolled in one of the Heald College programs listed here on or after the date listed and want to apply for a discharge based on defense to repayment, you must do the following:

-- Complete this fillable attestation form, print it, and sign it.
+- Complete the online attestation form or fill out this fillable PDF attestation form, print it, and sign it.

-ED will contact you as it processes your claim for loan forgiveness based on borrower defense.
+ED will contact you as it processes your application for loan forgiveness based on borrower defense.

 22. How do I request forbearance or stopped collections for my federal student loan?

-Your federal loans will be placed in forbearance, or collections will stop for up to 12 months.
+Your federal loans will be placed in forbearance, or collections while your claim is being reviewed.
 Note that private loans cannot be placed into forbearance or stopped collections.

 23. Will interest still accrue while my federal loans are in forbearance or when collections stop?